shiroscout/Ubuntu-Server-Desktop-IPXE-Network-Install/README.md

 ### TFTP Server
 ### In the TFTP folder for files to server, only one file is needed.
 IPXE.PXE
 ### See Example: This will point the "PXE Boot and TFTP" to "IPXE and HTTP" and you should be able to continue to completion of installation with this condition.

+### Attached to this repository is a sample file.
+Change the IP Address and the folder path to the Ubuntu Ditribution files as need, save to root web server folder.
+### Note: See example of TFTP IPXE.PXE file.
+This file will need to be created and put in the TFTP root folder serve directory.

 # !IMPORTANT!
 Only 1 edit in the booting.php should be required for all Ubuntu Distros tested in this git.
 ### Line: IMGARGS
 ### Parameter: nfsroot